ansible-collections/ibm_eda_zos/docs/source/collection/event-filter-collection.rst

 .. code-block:: text

-   event_source
+  **event_source**
-     Name of the event source
-     Currently, supporting "kafka", otherwise it will default to None and return the event without any changes
+      Name of the event source.
+Currently, supporting "kafka", otherwise it defaults to None and return the event without any changes.

-     required: True
+    :required: True
-     type: str
+    :type: str
-     default: None
+    :default: None

 Examples
 ~~~~~~~~